open-quantum-safe/oqs-provider/README.md

 Acknowledgments
 ---------------

-The `oqsprovider` project is supported through the [NGI Assure Fund](https://nlnet.nl/assure), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet programme](https://www.ngi.eu), under the aegis of DG Communications Networks, Content and Technology under grant agreement No 957073.
+The `oqsprovider` project had been supported through the [NGI Assure Fund](https://nlnet.nl/assure), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet programme](https://www.ngi.eu), under the aegis of DG Communications Networks, Content and Technology under grant agreement No 957073.

-Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services and the Tutte Institute for Mathematics and Computing.
+Financial support for the development of Open Quantum Safe had been provided by Amazon Web Services and the Tutte Institute for Mathematics and Computing.

-The OQS project would like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, Microsoft Research, Cisco Systems, and IBM Research.
+The OQS project would like to make a special acknowledgement to the companies who had dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, Microsoft Research, Cisco Systems, and IBM Research.

 Research projects which developed specific components of OQS have been